ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

 * Alternatively, RStudio Server instances can be started via an SSH tunnel after loging into a node interactively.
 This involves the following steps.

   * SSH into the cluster via ssh as outlined [here](https://hpcc.ucr.edu/manuals/linux_basics/intro/).
-  * Log in to a node interactively node: `srun -p short --pty bash -l`
+  * Log in to a node interactively: `srun -p short --pty bash -l`
   * If needed, load a specific R version from the module system: `module R/4.1.0_gcc-8.3.0`
   * Load the RStudio Server module: `module load rstudio-server`
   * Start RStudio Server: `start-rserver.sh`